Punisher-z/Tbomb/README.md

 # Tbomb
-This is not my own i can help you
+This is not my own
-For Termux

-Copy and paste your termux -%%%
+Copy and paste these commands in your termux -%%%

 pkg install git -y

 pkg install python -y

 git clone https://github.com/TheSpeedX/TBomb.git

 cd TBomb

 ./TBomb.sh